RuthWells-RC/wells-walkies/README.md

 Wells Walkies Website

 Multi-page website created for POE submission.
 This document includes all the key sections, features, project structure, and images used in the POE.
-GitHub repository link is provided as a placeholder.
+The GitHub repository link is provided as a placeholder.
 📌 Pages Included
 •	- Home
 •	- Services